 Disclaimer.

-No content in this publication constitutes a recommendation to buy, sell, or hold any security or financial instrument.
+No content constitutes a recommendation to buy, sell, or hold any security or financial instrument for any specific reader.
+Reading this newsletter does not create a client-advisor, fiduciary, or consulting relationship.

-The author may hold positions in assets discussed.
-Material positions will be disclosed when relevant.
+The author may hold positions in instruments discussed; material positions are disclosed where relevant.

 Past observations and analysis are not indicative of future results.

-Readers should consult their own qualified financial, legal, and tax advisors before making investment decisions.
+Readers should consult their own qualified financial, legal, and tax advisers before making any investment decision.

 When The Allocation Brief discovers or is credibly notified of a material error in a published issue, we: